#1 Those who need transportation and inner tubes.

 We cannot control your decisions.

 Please take this all into consideration.
-We will work our hardest to do what we do - sell you a sturdy, river worthy tube, be nice, transport you safely, offer to buy back the tube and provide you with information that we receive from the experiences of others on the river.
+We will work our hardest to do what we do - provide you a sturdy, river worthy tube, be nice, transport you safely, provide you with information that we receive from the experiences of others on the river.

 The attractions and speed of the river change depending on weather and seasonal factors.